ockertbotha-gitea/gitea-installation/README.md

 - [Ubuntu 18.04 LTS](/ubuntu/ubuntu-1804-LTS/01-Installation.md)

-### Update: 12 August 2019
-Having just completed an HTTPS installation, it's time to rework the configuration section: Gitea configurations are quite straightforward so I'm going to create companion projects to demonstrate some practical applications of git + gitea.

 ## Configuration
-Here is a list of the configuration guides, these guides to build on one another so it's advisable to at least give them a quick read in the intended order before jumping ahead.
+Here is a list of the configuration guides, these guides build on one another so it's advisable to at least give them a quick read in the intended order before jumping ahead.